labbces/SCPT/README.md

 ### SCPT - SugarCane PanTranscriptome
+### !
+Under Construction !
+### About
+This repository contains a collection of scripts used to do the "Inference and functional annotation of the sugarcane pantranscriptome".
+Read more about the project: https://bv.fapesp.br/en/bolsas/190447/inference-and-annotation-of-the-sugarcane-pantranscriptome/
 ![Pan-Transcriptome](/images/CREATIVE.png)

 This figure represents the almost complete collection of messenger RNA produced by a specie (Saccharum hybrid cultivar in this study).
 This collection can be called as pantranscriptome.
 The pantranscriptome of a specie can allow us to make coss-cultivar comparisons as well as to explore co-expression networks that will in turn aid in the functional annotation of until then transcripts of unknown function.